ucs-compute-solutions/VMware9-CustomISO-PowerCLI/Readme.md

 # 🔧 Custom ESXi ISO and Depot Creation Guide

-This PowerShell script is to create a custom ESXi ISO and Depot by injecting async drivers into a standard VMware ESXI image.
+This PowerShell script creates a custom ESXi ISO and Depot by injecting async drivers into a standard VMware ESXI image.
 The script supports both Windows and macOS.

 This Version 1.0 supports VMware ESXi 9.0 Build 24755229.